Cougar softball splits in pod play

 The Cougars scored one in the second and fourth, two in the sixth, and four in the final inning.

-Down 9-4 with runners on second and third, Hanafin takes the fifth pitch of her at-bat and hits a 3-run homerun to center field.
+Down 9-4 in the seventh inning with runners on second and third, Hanafin takes the fifth pitch of her at-bat and hits a 3-run homerun to center field.

 Hanafin led WNCC, going 3-for-4 with a triple and home run, three RBIs and scored three runs.
 The Cougars also saw Butterfield and Bella Mumford hit doubles and Blanchard hit a triple.